vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 - Password: oharastream

-The installation will be starting automatically if this is your first time logging into the system.
+The installation will be starting automatically if this is your first time log in to the system.
 This step will take some time to complete as it need to download all Ohara docker images.

   .. figure:: images/vm_ohara_install_1.png